dataseers/documentation/data-sources/world-compliance/queries/pep.md

 - ExpirationDateTypeDesc
 - LastUpdated

+### Fields

+An adminsitrative unit may also be refferred to as an "administrative division".
+Adminsitrative levels are a standard method of how countries and territories organize themselves politically across the globe.

+The `PEPAdminLevelDesc` contains a value which represents what level a PEP is at within their respective country:[^4]

+- International
+- National
+- Subnational
+- Civic
+- Metro

+### Data analysis

 >[!important]
-> The upcoming information was gained by doing my own data analysis on the full file.
+> The information was gained by doing my own data analysis on the full file.
 This will not be shown in any Lexis Nexis documentation.

 Each entry in this file is guaranteed to have these fields: